close

 Part 2.
 History of Rubber Hose Animation

-In the United States during the 1920s, when hand-drawn animation was the norm, the rubber hose art style came into existence as a tentative step into a genre.
-Remarkably, Walt Disney and Ub Iwerks were at the forefront of this invention and showcased this distinctive style via Oswald the Lucky Rabbit and Mickey Mouse characters.
+In the United States during the 1920s, when hand-drawn animation was the norm, the rubber hose style came into existence as an early experimental animation approach.
+Remarkably, Walt Disney and Ub Iwerks were at the forefront of rubber hose cartoon style, showcasing it via Oswald the Lucky Rabbit and Mickey Mouse characters.

 rubber-animation-2.jpg

-Delving deeper, Animator Bill Nolan can be credited for inventing this style through his work on "Felix the Cat," which debuted in 1919 and paved the way for other characters.
-Moreover, the release of Disney's "Steamboat Willie" in 1928 further popularized the style, but not after the 1930s when studios shifted toward more realistic animations.
+Delving deeper, Animator Bill Nolan can be credited for inventing rubber hose animation through his work on "Felix the Cat," which debuted in 1919.
+This early success helped pave the way for many iconic characters that followed in American animation.
+Moreover, the release of Disney's "Steamboat Willie" in 1928 further popularized the rubber hose style.
+However, its dominance declined after the 1930s as studios gradually shifted toward more realistic animation styles.

 Part 3.
 Key Characteristics of Rubber Hose Animation